Trustfall (song): Critical reception

+Accolades

 Music video

 The track's music video was released the same day as the song, and directed by Georgia Hudson.
 It stars Pink and a young woman who is trying to find the confidence to talk to a man she is interested in at a house party.
 Pink also stands atop a hotel and dances on a dark street, which was choreographed by Ryan Heffington.